chikkugeorge24/reactjs/README.md

   Multiple lazy components can be wrapped with the suspense component.

   It takes a fallback property that accepts the react elements you want to render as the lazy component is being loaded.

+## Deployment on Firebase

+  - npm install -g firebase-tools
+  - firebase login
+  - firebase init
+  - Choose **Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys**
+  - Choose **build** as the public directory
+  - Configure as a single-page app (rewrite all urls to /index.html)
+  - Set up automatic builds and deploys with GitHub?
+No
+  - File build/index.html already exists.
+Overwrite?
+No
+  - firebase deploy